zefoy/ngx-perfect-scrollbar/README.md

     npm install
     npm start

-    (or 'npm run start:sjs' for using systemjs)
+    (or 'npm run start:sjs' for using SystemJS)

 ### Installing and usage